 There are many misunderstandings and myths about being introverted.
 The following are the most common questions about introverts asked during my research, as well as my answers.
 If you have more questions about introverts, or questions for introverts, please let me know.
-I would love to answer them on this page, or discuss them with you on introvert introversial.
+I would love to answer them on this page, or discuss them on Activate Your Introvert.

 If you are an introvert feeling uncomfortable at times and want to improve your performance in business, you might like coaching for introverts

 If you manage a team and want to get more from your whole team, including the introverts, you may like to understand the introvert productivity gap and how to close it.